 Cuba is an example where modest infrastructure investments, combined with a well-developed public health strategy has generated health status measures comparable with industrialized countries.
 Focusing on the primary care level through the polyclinics as an important core and with the family doctor and nurse teams, Cuba has many areas of success including: reduction of infant and maternal mortality, control of infectious diseases, progress in control of chronic diseases, and establishment of a research and biotechnology industry, among others.

-Professor Fraser Mustard was interested in the Cuban experience when he learned that Cuba gives priority to health care and education, particularly for children and pregnant women, and promotes the values of social cohesion and equity among individuals, regions, and genders.
+Cuba gives priority to health care and education, particularly for children and pregnant women, and promotes the values of social cohesion and equity among individuals, regions, and genders.
 Through its public policies and programs, the state seeks to ensure that children enjoy the same level of comprehensive development services and have the same opportunities to develop and succeed in school and in other aspects of life.
 This is the base of the National Child Development System in Cuba.

 A Memorandum of Understanding between the University of Toronto and the University of Medical Sciences of Havana was signed to support ongoing and future research collaborations.

 The majority of Cuban children take part in a non-institutional program called Educa a Tu Hijo [Educate Your Child].
 This program was designed to coach and empower families to stimulate their child’s integrated development, based on their own experience, interests and needs.

 The centrepiece of this system is the community-based polyclinic.
 The polyclinics act also as the organizational hub for 20 to 40 neighbourhood-based family doctor-and-nurse offices, and as accredited research and teaching centres for medical, nursing and allied health sciences students.